Conflict Over Clashing Preferences or Moral Transgression?

 For example, we must be careful when saying “white carpet for the living room is right and brown carpet would be wrong.”
 No, brown is not wrong, not in a moral sense.
 Brown is just different.
 Brown may not be the best choice, but it is not an immoral choice.
 Said another way, because it is “wrong” to the wife to select brown carpet means brown is unsuitable or undesirable to her.
 To her, white is the suitable and desirable choice, making it the better choice.
 However, she must not say that because her choice is the “better choice” that this now makes it the good choice, which means his choice is a bad choice.
 No, his choice is simply different.
 Her husband’s preference for brown carpet is not vile.

 Doesn’t everybody know this?
 Theoretically, yes.
-But practically when two people marry something happens on the way to the carpet store for the fourteenth time, as well as in many other areas of life.
+But practically when two people marry something happens on the way to the carpet store for the fourteenth time, as well as in

 When continually differing over carpet color, school choice, vacation plans, temperature of heating blanket, and other such conflicts, one begins to argue, “I know I am right.
 Therefore, you have to be wrong.
 How else can we conclude this when I know I am right about this issue?”
 But when we tell another person they are wrong, it escalates the conflict to a moral judgment against them.
 That’s why a mature person says, “Neither of us are wrong; we just have different tastes and opinions on what is best.”